 Grace joined Watsi on June 22nd, 2012.
-Seven years ago, Grace joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Grace's most recent donation traveled 8,200 miles to support Nkwikaize, a 60-year-old woman from Uganda, to fund a hysterectomy so she can keep farming.
+Eight years ago, Grace joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Grace's most recent donation traveled 8,300 miles to support Thay, a baby girl from Burma, to fund brain surgery to heal her hydrocephalus.